 Students experience hands-on observations with real samples of butterfly eggs, caterpillars, pupae, and wings.
-Grades K-2 will learn how butterflies meet their survival needs and how these needs are the same or different from other animals or plants.
-Grades 3-5 will focus on the adaptations upon which butterflies rely to survive in their environment, and will discuss how variations between individuals of the same species can provide advantages.
-In the Conservatory, we will look for butterfly adaptations to the tropical environment and talk about how this differs from our environment here in Missouri.
-Capacity: 35 students; length of program: 45 minutes
+Learn how butterflies meet their survival needs and what adaptations they have to survive in their environment.
+In the Tropical Conservatory, we will look for butterfly adaptations that help them find food, avoid danger, and live the butterfly life.
+Capacity: 30 students; length of program: 45 minutes